flouciel/flouciel.github.io/src/content/blog/rethinking-threat-modeling.md

 ![threat-meme](@assets/images/threat-meme.png)
 ### Benefits

 - Find potential issues early.
-Enforce the strict and suffiecient rules while increasing risk awareness.
+Enforce strict and sufficient rules while increasing risk awareness.
 - Deliver more secure software.
-Security is not blocker.
+Security doesn't have to be a blocker.
-- Reduce cost of mitigation
+- Reduce the cost of mitigation

 ![risk-diagram](@assets/images/risk-diagram.png)

-It's crucial to understand that threats will always present in our products.
+It's crucial to understand that threats will always be present in our products.
 Some risks might not seem significant when viewed in isolation.
-However, when combined with other vulnerabilities or system components, they can create a chain interaction that leads to a serious security threat.
+However, when combined with other vulnerabilities or system components, they can create a chain reaction that leads to a serious security threat.
 Threat modeling helps identify and mitigate these risks early, ensuring a more secure foundation from the start.

-Yes, <span class="accent"> secure by design</span>.
+Yes, <span class="accent">secure by design</span>.
 This term is one of our main goals when doing threat modeling.
-We cannot be certain that 100% risks will occur or can be predicted.
-But we believe that the output of threat modeling - a set of potential issues is a good material for pentesting, red teaming exercises, and leads to fewer issues or reduced impact in later phases.
+We can't be certain that 100% of risks will occur or can be predicted.
+But we believe that the output of threat modeling, a set of potential issues, is good material for pentesting and red teaming exercises, and leads to fewer issues or reduced impact in later phases.

 ### Threat Modeling Manifesto